Thomas2709sk/ecoride/readme.md

 # Ecoride

 **Ecoride** is my exam project !
 It's a carpooling website focused on ecology.
 You can become a driver, be a passenger or why not both ?
-"The website is only available in Frecnh but most of my commentary are in English ".
+"The website is only available in French but most of my commentary are in English ".

 ---